 Divorce is always a much easier and more cost-effective process if a couple can agree on the major issues.
 However, many cases involve spouses who cannot reach an agreement on their own.
 Divorcing spouses often have a difficult time getting along and they may refuse to agree out of spite or anger.
 In other situations, spouses may just have very different views of how post-divorce life should be.
 No matter the reason, a divorce can be complex if one or more issues are contested.

 Contested divorce simply means that there are unresolved issues going into the case.
 There are many issues that may be contested and there are different ways to attempt to resolve these matters.
-At The Vendt Law Firm, P.L.L.C., we explore every possible way to obtain a favorable result in your contested divorce while saving you as much time, money, and stress as possible.
+At The Vendt Law Firm, P.L.L.C., our Richmond contested divorce lawyers explore every possible way to obtain a favorable result in your contested divorce while saving you as much time, money, and stress as possible.

 While every divorce case is different and may have unique complexities, the following are the most common contested issues in divorce cases in Texas: